jstmn/Jrl/README.md

 | `env_collision_distances_jacobian()`             | (batched) Jacobian of `env_collision_distances()` w.r.t. joint angles                   |

+### Quickstart code

-**Quickstart code.** This script will load a Panda robot model and then run forward and inverse kinematics on randomly sampled configs.
+This code will load a Panda robot model and then run forward and inverse kinematics on randomly sampled configs.
 See demo.py for the complete script, which includes robot-robot and robot-environment collision checking.

 ```python
 from jrl.robots import Panda